-Cell phones (this includes all personal electronic devices such as iPads, Smartwatches, earpods / airpods, games, etc...) will no longer be allowed at school for grades 7-12.
-If devices are brought by these students, they must be powered off and left in the office upon arrival at school.
+Personal electronic devices such as iPads, Smartwatches, earpods / airpods, games, etc... are not allowed at school.

+In grades 7 - 12, if phones are brought to school, they must be powered off and left in the office upon arrival.
 They may be picked up after the final bell.

 Any devices found at school will be confiscated and may only be reclaimed by a parent in person.
-A repeat offense will result in immediate suspension.
+A repeat offense will result in a \$25 charge to reclaim the device and disciplinary action.